 - Fall 2004 Issue

 The Eng Info - Saskatoon Engineering Students' Society (SESS) newsletter

 The Sheaf - The University of Saskatchewan student newspaper since 1912.

 Safety Day for engineers

-January 27, 2014 - There are many responsibilities placed on professional engineers, one of the most important is to ensure the health and safety of the public and to promote health and safety in the workplace, and that was the focus of a full day of presentations in early January for students in the College of Engineering.
+January 27, 2014 - There are many responsibilities placed on professional engineers, one of the most important is to ensure the health and safety of the public and to promote health and safety in the workplace, and was the focus of a full day of presentations in early January for students in the College of Engineering.